PlainXML

 • opposites: roads from opposite directions get the green light at the same time.
 Left turns (which conflict with the opposite stream) either have a green-with-conflict ('m') or get their own phase.

-• incoming: each incoming road gets it's own green phase
+• incoming: each incoming road gets its own green phase

-• alternateOneWay: This program is for a joined controller that regulates alternating one-way access from two or more sides of a work zone (or narrow road). each incoming road gets it's own green phase and there is an all-red phase according to the size of the work zone for traffic to clear before the next direction starts up.
+• alternateOneWay: This program is for a joined controller that regulates alternating one-way access from two or more sides of a work zone (or narrow road). each incoming road gets its own green phase and there is an all-red phase according to the size of the work zone for traffic to clear before the next direction starts up.

 Node types#